nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 **Anonymous page cache** (`AnonymousCacheHitTest`)
 - All 6 top-level navigation pages return `x-drupal-cache: HIT` after the first request.
+- All 7 primary content type display pages (article, bill, event, in_the_news, meeting, public_hearing, resolution) return `x-drupal-cache: HIT` after the first request.
-- All 6 pages declare a 24-hour `cache-control: max-age=86400, public` lifetime.
+- All 13 of those pages declare a 24-hour `cache-control: max-age=86400, public` lifetime.
+- Editing article, bill, or event nodes does not invalidate top-level pages that those content types do not feed (cross-invalidation negative cases).
+- Editing a petition does not invalidate any top-level page.
+- Saving a node of one primary content type does not invalidate the display page of any other primary content type.
-- Editing content that does not feed a given page leaves that page's cache intact (cross-invalidation negative cases).
-These edits are submitted via the entity edit form (same mechanism as `CacheMissInvalidationTest`) to ensure Fastly BAN dispatch is deterministic and avoids race conditions from synchronous CLI saves.
+- All content-type edits in these negative cases are submitted via the entity edit form (same mechanism as `CacheMissInvalidationTest`) to ensure Fastly BAN dispatch is deterministic and avoid race conditions from synchronous CLI saves.

 **Cache invalidation** (`CacheMissInvalidationTest`)
-- Editing relevant content — articles, events, bills, senator/committee taxonomy terms, landing page nodes, embedded block content, and homepage hero queue changes — correctly invalidates the corresponding page cache entries.
-- All entity edits are submitted via the Drupal UI (real HTTP POST) rather than the Drupal API, so `kernel.terminate` fires and `pantheon_advanced_page_cache` dispatches Fastly BAN requests for the invalidated cache tags.
+- All invalidation tests follow the canonical `assertCacheMissOnSave($path, $entity)` sequence: warm cache → assert HIT → save entity via HTTP POST → assert MISS → assert HIT (re-cached).
+- Top-level page invalidation:
+  - `/` is invalidated by article edits, event edits, and homepage hero queue changes.
+  - `/news-and-issues` is invalidated by article edits.
+  - `/senators-committees` is invalidated by senator or committee term edits.
+  - `/legislation` is invalidated by bill edits.
+  - `/events` is invalidated by event edits.
+  - `/about` is invalidated by landing page node edits and by edits to block_content entities embedded via `field_landing_blocks`.
+- Content type display page invalidation — direct node edit: all 7 primary content type display pages are invalidated when their node is saved.
+- Content type display page invalidation — related entity edit:
+  - Article and in_the_news pages are invalidated by senator term edits (via `field_senator_multiref`).
+  - Event, meeting, and public_hearing pages are invalidated by committee term edits (via `field_committee`).
+  - Resolution pages are invalidated by senator term edits (via `field_ol_sponsor`).
-- The homepage hero test exercises the real production code path: it fills the entity subqueue autocomplete and presses "Add item", triggering `HomepageHeroController::homepageHeroAddItem()` which invalidates the `views:homepage_hero` cache tag.
+- The homepage hero test exercises the real production code path: it fills the entity subqueue autocomplete and presses "Add item", triggering `HomepageHeroController::homepageHeroAddItem()` which calls `invalidateTags(['views:homepage_hero'])`.
+The "Add item" button does not invoke the main entity save handler, so the queue contents are not permanently modified.

 **Authenticated dynamic page cache** (`AuthenticatedDynamicCacheTest`)
-- A second authenticated visit to a cold-cache page returns `x-drupal-dynamic-cache: HIT`.
-The dynamic page cache bin is cleared in `setUp()` to guarantee a cold-cache starting state.
+- A second authenticated visit to each of the 6 top-level pages returns `x-drupal-dynamic-cache: HIT`.
+The dynamic page cache bin is cleared in `setUp()` to guarantee a cold-cache starting state for every test run.
+- The dynamic cache skeleton is correctly shared across different authenticated users — User A's first visit produces a MISS; User B's first visit to the same page produces a HIT from User A's warmed entry.
-- Any account change (role, district, preferences) busts that user's warmed entries via the `user:{uid}` cache tag.
+- Any direct entity save on a user account (even with no field changes) busts that user's warmed entries via the `user:{uid}` cache tag.

 **Cache poisoning prevention** (`NoCachePoisoningTest`)
-- The dynamic cache is correctly shared across authenticated users (not duplicated per user).
-- Per-user lazy builder output — issue follow/unfollow state, committee follow/unfollow state, and the header user menu (name, senator link) — is personalized correctly per user and never leaked across users.
+- Per-user lazy builder output — issue follow/unfollow state, committee follow/unfollow state, and the header user menu welcome message — is personalized correctly per user and never leaked across users via the shared dynamic cache skeleton.
 - An authenticated visit does not cause authenticated content to be served to anonymous visitors.

 ## Running in CI (Pantheon multidev)